alex-arapov-pmp/dedcoin/doc/build-unix.md

 #### Memory Requirements

 C++ compilers are memory-hungry.
-It is recommended to have at least 1.5 GB of memory available when compiling Dogecoin Core.
+It is recommended to have at least 1.5 GB of memory available when compiling Dedcoin Core.
 On systems with less, gcc can be tuned to conserve memory with additional CXXFLAGS:

 ```bash